imanghafoori1/laravel-widgetize/README.md

 ```

-You may want to look at the BaseWidget source code and read the comments for more information.
+You may want to look at the source code and read the comments for more information.